Welcome to Ladywood District

 Ladywood District is made up of four wards: Aston, Ladywood, Nechells and Soho.

-Welcome from the Local Executive Member Councillor Yvonne Mosquito and District Service Integration Head Lesley Poulton.
+Welcome from the Local Executive Member Councillor Ziaul Islam MBE and the Head of Ladywood District Lesley Poulton.

 The Ladywood District Committee is determined that local residents will have access to good quality public services and facilities in their communities, and will act on their behalf to ensure that all public services are held to account for the services they provide and the way they use their resources in our area.